smpleader/manual-by-js/README.md

 # manual-by-js

 This is a html manual powered by javascript.
+For more details, run porject by open index.html in your web browser

 ## Advanced
 - Support alias page: many pages could have same content